-RAPS RECORD ZZZ - FILE TRAILER FIELD NO POSITION SUBMISSION STATUS FIELD NAME EXPLANATION 1 1-3 File Trailer Information should be populated with "ZZZ".
-2 4-9 Identifies the submitter and must match the 6-digit alphanumeric SH# in the AAA records.
-3 10-19 10-19 Required File ID 10-digit alphanu the specific file 10-digit alphanumeric character identifying the specific file submitted.
+RAPS RECORD ZZZ - FILE TRAILER FIELD NO POSITION SUBMISSION STATUS FIELD NAME EXPLANATION 1 1-3 Required Record ID File Trailer Information should be populated with "ZZZ."
+2 4-9 Required Submitter ID Identifies the submitter and must match the 6-digit alphanumeric SH# in the AAA records.
+3 10-19 Required File ID 10-digit alphanumeric character identifying the specific file submitted.
 Must match the File ID in the "AAA" record.
-4 in the file.
-Thi This field should total the number of batches in the file.
+4 20-26 Required BBB Record Total This field should total the number of batches in the file.
 This field is numeric and should be filled with leading zeros (e.g., 0000001).
 5 27-512 Required Filler Must be populated with 486 spaces.
 The "Filler" field allows for additional fields in the future.

-4.11 Filtering Risk Adjustment Data (Slides 13-14)
+4.11 Filtering Risk Adjustment Data (Slides 14-15)

-MA organizations are required to filter risk adjustment data to ensure that they submit data from only appropriate data sources (hospital inpatient, hospital outpatient, and physician provider types).
-The filtering process is used to identify the correct provider types in claims and encounter data.
+MA organizations are required to filter risk adjustment data to ensure that they submit data from only appropriate data sources (e.g., hospital inpatient, hospital outpatient, and physician provider types).
+A filtering process is used to identify the correct provider types in claims and encounter data.
 CMS further recommends the following filtering guidelines: